Curaçao: Military

-Two Dutch naval bases, Parera and Suffisant, are located on the island of Curaçao.
-Officers of the Arubaanse Militie complete additional training on Curaçao.
-The Curaçao Volunteer Corps is also stationed at the Suffisant Naval Barracks.
+The Dutch naval bases of Parera and Suffisant are located on Curaçao.
+Officers of the Arubaanse Militie receive part of their training on Curaçao.
+The Curaçao Volunteer Corps is also based at the Suffisant Naval Barracks.

-On the west side of Curaçao International Airport are hangars for the two Bombardier Dash 8 Maritime Patrol Aircraft and two AgustaWestland AW139 helicopters of the Dutch Caribbean Coast Guard.
-Until 2007, the site was a Royal Netherlands Navy air base which operated for 55 years with a wide variety of aircraft, including Fireflies, Avengers, Trackers, Neptunes, Fokker F-27s, P-3C Orions, Fokker F-60s and several helicopter types.
-After the political decision to sell off all Orions, the air base was not needed anymore.
+On the western side of Curaçao International Airport are hangars used by the Dutch Caribbean Coast Guard for two Bombardier Dash 8 maritime patrol aircraft and two AgustaWestland AW139 helicopters.
+Until 2007, the site operated as a Royal Netherlands Navy air station for more than five decades and hosted a variety of aircraft, including Fireflies, Avengers, Trackers, Neptunes, Fokker F-27s, P-3C Orions, Fokker F-60s, and several helicopter types.

-The west end of the airport is a United States Air Force (USAF) Forward Operating Location (FOL).
-The base hosts airborne early warning and control systems (AWACS), cargo aircraft, aerial refueling planes, and reconnaissance aircraft.
-Until 1999, the USAF operated a small fleet of F-16 fighter aircraft from the FOL.
-The PAE corporation runs base operations at the FOL.
+The western end of the airport also hosts a United States Air Force (USAF) Forward Operating Location (FOL).
+The facility supports airborne early warning and control aircraft, cargo aircraft, aerial refuelling aircraft, and reconnaissance aircraft.
+The PAE corporation operates the facility under contract.

 Conscription

-Suffisant Naval Base has facilities used for conscription in the Caribbean.
-There has been no military conscription since 1997, but a form of civil conscription has replaced it, compelling underprivileged young Antilleans to undertake professional training.
+Suffisant Naval Base contains facilities used for conscription and training activities in the Caribbean.
+Although military conscription ended in 1997, a form of civil conscription was introduced to provide professional and vocational training opportunities for young people from the former Netherlands Antilles.